How does Kumon study prepare students for an interview?

 Feeling confident

-Being confident can maximise the success of an interview.
+Being confident can maximise the chances of success in an interview.
 The Kumon Method of Learning develops a child’s confidence to strive for their goals and aspirations.
 Students study at their ‘just-right’ level, meaning that they start at a comfortable level based on their ability and fluency.
 They progress at their own individual pace and eventually go on to study advanced work, beyond their school grade level.
 Through this method of study, students begin to believe in their own capability.
-Because they are confident in their abilities to tackle any challenge, they are ready for the unknown questions asked in an interview and can provide impressive responses, delivered with confidence.
+Because they are confident in their abilities to tackle any challenge, they are ready for the unknown questions asked in an interview and can provide impressive responses, delivered with confidence!